postmannen/postmannen.github.io/cv/README.md

 The most recent jobs and activities can be found below.

-### Apr 2024 - Present, Ikomm, Senior Security Engineer
+### 2024 - Present, Ikomm, Senior Security Engineer

 - Go Programming.
 Design and Build Security Platforms.

-### Jan 2020 - Jun 2023, Raa Labs, Contract
+### 2020 - 2023, Raa Labs, Contract

 - Build an Edge Cloud infrastructure/platform from the ground up for ships sailing around the globe.
 - Create an event driven infrastructure controller, [Steward](https://github.com/postmannen/steward) for [RaaLabs](https://raalabs.com)
 - Kubernetes on the Edge with K3s.
-- Created various tools and automation services, where most are opensourced with an MIT license and can be found at [Raalabs's Github](https://github.com/raalabs)
+- Created various tools for modudbus, Linux and automation services, where most are opensourced with an MIT license and can be found at [Raalabs's Github](https://github.com/raalabs)

 ### 2017 - 2019, Study programming